bambielli/bambielli.github.io/_posts/2016-03-04-jasmine-mock-call-through.md

 __The solution:__

 The `spyOn` method returns the created spy as an object when it is invoked.
-If I just save that object to a variable, I can delete it as necessary and re-create it to return a rejected promise in my edge case test!
+If you just save that object to a variable, you can delete it as necessary and re-create it to return a rejected promise in my edge case test!

 __Even Better:__